open-source-tabletop/openfire/dev/v0.4/expansion-skirmish.md

 In skirmish games every unit may only contain one model, if you are applying the skirmish rules to an existing game module simply treat every model as it's own unit after creating your army.

+## Attacks

+Unless otherwise specified a model may only target a model for an attack if it is within its front arc.

 ## Advanced Movement

 These additional movement rules are available to models with the infantry type.